• Tel: +44(0)1479 821248

 The ruins are known both for their impressive architecture and their marvellous setting, surrounded by dense rainforest.
 Beside the ruins there is a small museum describing culture, history and general life.
 Most of the buildings are still not restored, but from the top of the High Temple you have an incredible canopy view.
 The surrounding giant trees offer food and perches for exotic species, such as Collared Aracari, Keel-billed Toucan, White-fronted, Red-lored, Yellow-lored and Yucatan Parrot.

 Several species to look for on tree-trunks and branches include Acorn, Red-vented, Golden-fronted, Lineated & Pale-billed Woodpecker, plus Northern Barred and Ivory-billed Woodcreeper.
 If we can find an ant-swarm then it will easy to see Red-throated and Red-crowned Ant-tanagers, Grey-hooded Tanager and perhaps even Mexican Antthrush as well.
-Other colourful species include Buff-throated Saltator, Blue Bunting, Black-cowled Oriole, and Blue-crowned and Diademed Motmot.
-There can be a good selection of butterflies at Lamanai, and this may be the first place where we hear the incredible voice of Yucatan Black Howley Monkey, one of the world’s loudest animals!
+Other colourful species include Buff-throated Saltator, Blue Bunting, Black-cowled Oriole, and Blue-crowned and Lesson's Motmot.
+There can be a good selection of butterflies at Lamanai, and this may be the first place where we hear the incredible voice of Yucatan Black Howler Monkey, one of the world’s loudest animals!

 Day 7 - Saturday 22 November - Crooked Tree